ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2025-07-07-web-scraping-iherb-catalogue.md

 ## Step 1: Set Up Selenium and Your Project

-We’ll use **Microsoft Edge (Chromium)** with Selenium. iHerb blocks fully headless runs, so we’ll run a regular browser session with a realistic User‑Agent and a few anti‑automation flags.
+I've used **Microsoft Edge (Chromium)** with Selenium. iHerb blocks fully headless runs, so, I ran a regular browser session with a realistic User‑Agent and a few anti‑automation flags.

 **Install the required packages**